-- ► Select the graphs you want to build. - ▶ If simulating profit, select the Simulate maximum profit box and enter the population on which to base the profit calculation, the budget, and the minimum value.
+- ▶ In the upper panel, select an evaluation data set.
+As with model building, this must be an analytical data set for which actual responses are known.
+(Otherwise you have no way to compare actual responses to those predicted by the model.) - ► Select the graphs you want to build. - ▶ If simulating profit, select the Simulate maximum profit box and enter the population on which to base the profit calculation.
 For more information, see the topic Simulating maximum profit on p.
-59. - ▶ If requesting a profit or ROI chart, or if simulating profit, specify cost and revenue values.
-These values indicate the cost for each offer, and the amount of revenue you expect to make from each favorable response, respectively. - ▶ Select the response value that is considered as a "hit."
-This must be one of the values for the target field used to build the model, such as response = true to indicate a positive or favorable response. - ► If requesting a performance chart, you can also select the Include individual model evaluations for performance charts option.
+57. - ▶ If requesting a profit or ROI chart, or if simulating profit, specify cost and revenue values.
+These values indicate the cost for each offer, and the amount of revenue you expect to make from each favorable response, respectively. - ► Select the response value that is considered as a "hit."
+This must be one of the values for the target field used to build the model, such as response = true to indicate a positive or favorable response. - ► Click Run to view the results.